 Attacking Kimura Lock From Everywhere

 A great thing about the Kimura lock is that can also be used from almost any position.
-Once it’s engaged you know that your opponent is in deep water.
+Once it’s engaging you to know that your opponent is in deep water.
 Not only are they in constant danger, but it’s also impossible to gain any leverage back.

 The closed guard Kimura is a staple of BJJ.
 It’s one of the first moves that people learn when they sign up.
 The idea is to make your opponent post one of his arms to the side so that you can place a grip.
 From there, it is as easy as sitting up and throwing the other arm around.
 Once you have the grip, you get back on the ground and look to angle off to the side you’re attacking.
 And, in the case of opening the guard, you just need minor adjustments.
 You might be familiar with some of these moves already, but we are going to try to stress some of the most important, but often ignored details.